Warlord Era: Reorganization of military junta in Guangzhou (1923–1925)

 After Chen was driven out of Guangzhou, Sun returned again to assume leadership in March 1923.
-The party was reorganized along Leninist democratic centralism, and the alliance with the Chinese Communist Party came to be known as First United Front.
+The party was reorganized along Leninist democratic centralism, and the alliance with the Chinese Communist Party (CCP) came to be known as First United Front.
 The Guangzhou government focused on training new officers through the newly created Whampoa Military Academy.
 In 1924, the Zhilii clique fell out of power, and Sun travelled to Beiping to negotiate terms of reunification with leaders from Guominjun, Fengtian and Anhui clique.
 He was unable to secure the terms as he died in March 1925 from illness.
 Power struggles within the KMT ensued after the death of Sun.
 The Yunnan–Guangxi War broke out as Tang Jiyao tried to claim party leadership.
 In the north, there were struggles led by Guominjun against Fengtian-Zhili alliance from November 1925 to April 1926.
 The defeat of Guominjun ended their reign in Beiping.

+Nanjing-Wuhan Split (1927)

+In April 1927, Commander-in-Chief of the NRA (National Revolutionary Army) Chiang Kai-Shek began a purge of leftists and communists in what is known as the Shanghai massacre.
+The massacre was opposed by the Wuhan Nationalist government.
+Wang Jingwei, head of the Wuhan government, had insisted on continuing cooperation with the communists.
+The result was that Chiang would set up a new separate nationalist government in Nanjing on 18 April 1927.

+In the end, Wang relented, purging the CCP members and moving the Wuhan government to Nanjing, and reuniting the KMT back into one government.
+This would be known as the Nanjing-Wuhan Reconciliation, and marked the end of the first KMT-CCP alliance.